yadavanuj1996/full-stack-web-development-notes/Airflow/README.md

 ### DAG
+- A DAG is basically a graph object representing our data pipeline composed of different tasks with their dependencies.
-DAG is Directed Acyclic Graph.
+- DAG is Directed Acyclic Graph.
 In Aiflow a DAG is a data pipeline.
+- Python is used to code DAGs with Apache Airflow.

 ### Operator
 An operator is wrapper around the task (item) you want to achieve.